quantmind/pulsar/README.rst

 Pulsar tells the operating system (through epoll or select) that it should be notified when a new connection is made, and then it goes to sleep.

-Pulsar uses the multiprocessing_ module from the standard python library and it can be configured to run in multi-processing mode, multi-threading mode or a combination of the two.
+Pulsar uses the asyncio_ and multiprocessing_ modules from the standard python library and it can be configured to run in multi-processing mode, multi-threading mode or a combination of the two.

 Installing
 ============